PlatONnetwork/platon.py/docs/web3.gplaton.rst

-Gplaton API
+Pnode API
 ========

-.. py:module:: web3.gplaton
+.. py:module:: web3.node

-The ``web3.gplaton`` object exposes modules that enable you to interact with the JSON-RPC endpoints supported by `Gplaton <https://github.com/platonnetwork/platon-go/wiki/Management-APIs>`_ that are not defined in the standard set of Platon JSONRPC endpoints according to `EIP 1474 <https://github.com/platonnetwork/EIPs/pull/1474>`_.
+The ``web3.node`` object exposes modules that enable you to interact with the JSON-RPC endpoints supported by `Pnode <https://github.com/platonnetwork/platon-go/wiki/Management-APIs>`_ that are not defined in the standard set of Platon JSONRPC endpoints according to `EIP 1474 <https://github.com/platonnetwork/EIPs/pull/1474>`_.

-GplatonAdmin API
+Admin API
 ~~~~~~~~~~~~~

-The following methods are available on the ``web3.gplaton.admin`` namespace.
+The following methods are available on the ``web3.node.admin`` namespace.

-.. py:module:: web3.gplaton.admin
+.. py:module:: web3.node.admin

-The ``web3.gplaton.admin`` object exposes methods to interact with the RPC APIs under the
+The ``web3.node.admin`` object exposes methods to interact with the RPC APIs under the
-``admin_`` namespace that are supported by the Gplaton client.
+``admin_`` namespace that are supported by the Pnode client.

 .. py:method:: datadir()